awslabs/synchro-charts/packages/doc-site/src/components/Dial.md

 ### Dial with alarms

-You can show the current latest alarm status on the legend through setting the `icon` property for the threshold.
+You can show the current latest alarm status on the dial center through setting the `icon` property and the `text` property for the threshold.

 You can provide an `icon` property within the threshold to show an icon that is associated with the breaching color/status.

 Supported Icon:

 1. error
-2. normal
-3. latched

-Corresponding value:

-1. Critical
-2. Warning
+2. active
-3. Normal
+3. normal
+4. acknowledged
+5. snoozed
+6. disabled
+7. latched

+Corresponding value you can custom.

 ```jsx
 import { COMPARISON_OPERATOR, StatusIcon, StreamType, DataType } from '@synchro-charts/core';